zucchero-sintattico/piper-kt/resources/report/docs/02-requirements/02-03-non-functional.md

 Non Functional Property (or Quality attributes) of a software system are constraint on the manner in which the system implements and delivers its functionality.

+In our case, we have identified the following non-functional properties:

 ## Operational:

 1. **Availability**